-Canon 100D versus Canon 5D
+Canon 100D vs 5D

-The Canon EOS 100D (called Canon SL1 in some regions) and the Canon EOS 5D are two digital cameras that were announced, respectively, in March 2013 and August 2005.
+The Canon EOS 100D (called Canon SL1 in some regions) and the Canon EOS 5D are two digital cameras that were revealed to the public, respectively, in March 2013 and August 2005.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (100D) and a full frame (5D) sensor.
-The 100D has a resolution of 17.9 megapixel, whereas the 5D provides 12.7 MP.
+The 100D has a resolution of 17.9 megapixels, whereas the 5D provides 12.7 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 5D is considerably larger (61 percent) than the Canon 100D.
 Moreover, the 5D is substantially heavier (120 percent) than the 100D.
 It is noteworthy in this context that the 5D is splash and dust-proof, while the 100D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the 5D) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (100D).
 You can compare the optics available in the Canon EF Lens Catalog.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, you can move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

 |1.||Canon 100D||117 mm||91 mm||69 mm||407 g||380||n||Mar 2013||549||ebay.com|